hiero-ledger/hiero-docs/docs/sdks/set-up-your-local-network.md

 ### 3. Set your local node transaction fee paying account

-You will need and account ID and key to pay for the [fees](../../mainnet/fees/) associated with each transaction and query that is submitted to your local network.
+You will need an account ID and key to pay for the [fees](../../mainnet/fees/) associated with each transaction and query that is submitted to your local network.
 You will use the account ID and key provided by the local node on startup to set-up your operator account ID and key.
 The operator is the default account that pays for transaction and query fees.

 | **Account ID**  | `0.0.2`                                                                                            |
 | --------------- | -------------------------------------------------------------------------------------------------- |